academyhq/academyhq.github.io/_posts/2019-06-28-spring-boot-2-jwt-authorization-server.md

 The above test class uses a verifier (public) key to verify JWT access token signatures.
 It is wired into the test class from the `src/test/resources/application-test.yaml`.
-See the OpenSSL commands describes above for more information on how to generate the private and public keys.

 ```yaml
 jwt.verifier.key: |